isacvale/celo/README.md

 ```
 <script nomodule src="/celo.min.js"></script>
 ```
-Either way, celo is just an  -- it won't pollute the global namespace, but it won't return you anything.
-You're just meant to unleash it.
-### Simple ES5 Script
+### Simple ES5 Script (1.9 kB)
 ```
 <script src="/celo.min.js"></script>
 ```
 ### <a name="configuration">Configuration
-To configure Celo you must create a global variable called celoConfig.
+To configure Celo you must create a global variable called _celoConfig_.
 Its "componentsPath" property determines the path you want to keep your components' HTML.
 The "containerId" property determines the id of the div that will receive the web components' templates.
 It is usually declared on a \<script> tag of its own just before importing Celo.
 In the example below, please note the use of "var" instead of "let" or "const".
 ```
 <script>var celoConfig = { containerId: "_customId" }</script>
 ```